jvs/knives/rules.md

 ### Diamonds, "The Dance"
 - Upon playing this card, select another player to swap cards with
-- Each selects a card and exchanges face-down
+- Each selects a card from their hand and exchanges them face-down
+- Both players add the received card to their hand immediately

 ### Hearts, "The Hound"
 - Upon playing Hound, select another player
-- They reveal one card of their choice to all players
+- They show one card of their choice to all players (keeping it in hand)

 ### Spades, "The Snitch"
 - Upon playing this card, name one non-ghost card (e.g., "King of Hearts")
-- If held, that player must reveal it
+- If held, that player must show it to all players (keeping it in hand)

 #### Timing
 - Pranks take effect when played (before trick resolution), except Cat which affects who leads the next trick